Multi-tenant SaaS in .NET: secure architecture to scale without rewriting

 When you need multi-tenant (and when you DON'T)

-- You sell the same product to multiple companies
+You need multi-tenant when:- You sell the same product to multiple companies

 - You want a single deployment and a single base for operational simplicity